Is Conrad Credit Corporation breaking the law?

 According to the FDCPA, a debt collector or debt collection organization cannot contact you in an unusual place or at an unusual time that they would know is inconvenient, usually, before the hours of 8 am or after the hours of 9 pm.
 They are also instructed to refrain from using any type of harassment methods or scare tactics in the collection process, regardless of how much money you owe.
 Additionally, if they are notified that you have hired an attorney to represent you, they must immediately cease direct communication with you and transfer all further details regarding your debt to the desk of your attorney.

 Conrad Credit Corporation must act in accordance with the FDCPA (Fair Debt Collection Practices Act), which protects your rights throughout the debt collection process.
-Failure to do so can get them fined up to $1000 per FDCPA violation claim.
+Failure to do so can result in up to $1000.00 in statutory damages.

 How the Debt Collection process works